robertjli/adventofcode/2023/blog.md

 Today's problem looked a bit annoying at first, as I wasn't sure what the best way to classify poker hands would be.
 Luckily my presumably inefficient solution isn't too unreasonable, and also both parts were pretty simple after I got the hands parsed.

+### Day 8: Haunted Wasteland

+I first attempted part 2 by just traversing the graph concurrently—I figured there were only 6, how hard could it be?
+When the program didn't return anything for over a minute I got worried, but I thought of a more math-y solution: find how long each path will take and then find the least common multiple, and that's the first time they'll all sync up.
+Maths!